 Glycol collection vehicles can be operated to collect as much aircraft deicing runoff as possible, or to just target the most concentrated runoff, depending on the objectives of the collection program.
-Performance data on glycol collection vehicle operations from several airports report recovery between approximately 20 and 50% of glycol applied in the collection area on an annual basis.
+Performance data on glycol collection vehicle operations from several airports report glycol recovering between 23 and 53 percent of glycol applied in the collection area on an annual basis.
 The upper end of this reported range should be considered as reflecting optimal conditions.